Capevace/convert-guru/README.md

 	</a>
 	<h1>ConvertGuru – Convert videos to GIFs in your browser</h1>
 	<p>
 		<b>This is an experiment in converting video files in the browser.
-It works by displaying a video frame by frame on a canvas and then append the canvas' contents to a GIF.</b>
+It works by displaying a video frame by frame on a canvas and then appending the canvas' contents to a GIF.</b>
 	</p>
 </div>